ibbles/LearningProgramming/Taskflow.md

 Taskflow is a task graph computing system.
 This means that instead of chaining functions together as the program is executed the structure of the program is defined up-front in a task graph that is executed by a runtime.
+The motivation is to make it easier to write parallel programs.
 The following is an example graph from the Taskflow paper [(1)](https://taskflow.github.io/papers/tpds21-taskflow.pdf), we will dive into  what the different symbols mean throughout this note.
 ![](./images/taskflow/example_task_graph.jpg)